 (a.)
 Processing of Complaints Against Members.

 (1.)
 Complaint.
-Complaints of violations regarding ethics, professional conduct and technical errors regarding members may be made by any person.
+Complaints of violations of the IAI Code of Ethics and Standards of Professional Conduct by a member may be made by any person.

 (a.)
 Signed Written Complaint.
 Any allegation of violations of the IAI Code of Ethics and Standards of Professional Conduct from persons other than the President must be in the form of a written communication (a “complaint”) that is signed and sent to the President or person acting in place of the President in conformance with these Bylaws.
-If the complaint is generated by an individual who is not a member of the IAI the complainant’s signature must be notarized.
+If the complaint is generated by an individual who is not a member of the IAI, the complainant’s name and signature shall be a part of the complaint.
 Once the President receives a complaint, it shall be referred to as the Petition.

 (b.)
 President As Complainant.
-In the event information comes to the attention of the President which forms a basis for probable cause to believe that the IAI Code of Ethics and Standards of Professional Conduct has been violated, and such information is not the subject of a complaint filed pursuant to Section 17.01(b)(1)(a), then the President may prepare a complaint as the complainant in compliance with Section 17.01(b.)(2.) and submit such complaint to the First Vice President in consultation with the IAI’s General Counsel shall review the Petition to ensure the necessary elements enumerated in Subsections 17.01(b.)(1.)(a.), (b.)(2.), and (b.)(3.) have been complied with.
+In the event information comes to the attention of the President, which forms a basis for probable cause to believe that the IAI Code of Ethics and Standards of Professional Conduct has been violated, and such information is not the subject of a complaint filed pursuant to Section 17.01(b)(1)(a), then the President may prepare a complaint as the complainant in compliance with Section 17.01(b.)(2.) and submit such complaint to the First Vice President in consultation with the IAI’s General Counsel shall review the Petition to ensure the necessary elements enumerated in Subsections 17.01(b.)(1.)(a.), (b.)(2.), and (b.)(3.) have been complied with.
 Once it has been determined that the petition complies with all requirements as set forth 17.01(b)(1)(a), (b)(2) and (b)(3) the complaint shall continue as any other Petition.

 (2.)
 Content of the Petition.
 A Petition must include the following: The name and contact information of the Petitioner and the Respondent; including the complete mailing address of the Petitioner and if known, the Respondent as well; an allegation of the specific violations of the IAI Code of Ethics, and Standards of Professional Conduct; an adequate factual basis for the allegation(s); and any necessary documentation or other supporting materials and information.

 (3.)
 Initial Review of the Petition.
-Within thirty (30) business days of receipt of the Petition, the President in consultation with the IAI’s General Counsel, shall review the Petition to determine if it complies with the requirements of Sections 17.01(b.)(1.)(a.) and (b.)(2.).
+Within thirty (30) business days of receipt of the Petition, the President, in consultation with the IAI’s General Counsel, shall review the Petition to authenticate and determine whether it complies with the requirements of Sections 17.01(b.)(1.)(a.) and (b.)(2.).
 If the President determines that the Petition does not comply with these Bylaws then, citing the specific deficiency or deficiencies, the President shall notify the Petitioner that the Petition will not be considered.
 The Petitioner may re-file an amended Petition within fifteen (15) business days of the date of the rejection letter.